Why fuku

 Real readiness gates

 HTTP, TCP, and log pattern checks.
-Tier-based startup ordering.
+Tier-based startup.

 Interleaved log noise